microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ## Create an app notification

-The XAML below describes a bar-style app notification with the default styling for a critical notification.
-An app notification can be created anywhere in the element tree or code behind (Toast TBD).
-In this example, the notification is located in a ResourceDictionary, expanding to fill the width of the stack panel, like a bar.
+The XAML below describes an inline app notification with the default styling for a critical notification.
+An app notification can be created anywhere in the element tree or code behind.
+In this example, the notification is located in a ResourceDictionary, expanding to fill the width of the stack panel.

 XAML
 ```xml